vmkdaily/vFlux-Stats-Kit/README.md

 `VMware PowerCLI 6.5.4` or greater (`VMware PowerCLI 10.x` or later preferred)

 #### Background
-Fluxor started out as individual .ps1 scripts and is now PowerShell module.
+Fluxor started out as individual .ps1 scripts and is now a PowerShell module.
 Initially, this was intended to run on Windows only, but we now support everything.

 #### Contributions